"Never Again" Association: Activities

-The organization closely monitors racism and discrimination on the ground and created the most extensive register of racist incidents and other xenophobic crimes committed in Poland, the "Brown Book".
+The organization closely monitors racism and discrimination on the ground and created the most extensive register of racist incidents and other xenophobic crimes committed in Poland, the Brown Book.

 "Never Again" provides information directly to journalists and researchers interested in the problem of racism and xenophobia.
-It has consulted numerous programs on the national and foreign television, among others BBC, CNN, Euronews, ARTE, as well as assisted in writing a number of articles for the national and international press, such as The Guardian, New York Times, Le Monde, Die Tageszeitung and Gazeta Wyborcza.
+It has consulted numerous programs on the national and foreign television, among others the BBC, CNN, Euronews, ARTE, as well as assisted in writing a number of articles for the national and international press, such as The Guardian, The New York Times, Le Monde, Die Tageszeitung and Gazeta Wyborcza.

 The organization has provided expertise to institutions such as the Parliamentary Committee on Ethnic Minorities as well as consulted and influenced legislation on issues of racism and xenophobia.
 In 1996, "Never Again" successfully initiated campaign to include a ban on fascist and racist organizations in the Polish Constitution.

 "Never Again" has cooperated with international organizations, including the Council of Europe, the United Nations, the European Union, and the Organization for Security and Cooperation in Europe.
 It has actively participated in international networks, including Football against Racism in Europe (FARE), UNITED for Intercultural Action, the International Network against Cyber Hate (INACH), Helsinki Citizens' Assembly (hCa), and the Anti-fascist Network for Research and Education (Antifanet).

 In 1996, "Never Again" organized a campaign with the slogan "Let's Kick Racism out of the Stadiums", imploring the Polish Football Association to act against racism in the sport.
 In 2012, ahead of UEFA Euro 2012 in Poland and Ukraine, "Never Again" launched one of the most extensive anti-racist campaigns in football, as part of the Fare network of which the organization is a co-founder.
 Poland's first black international player Emmanuel Olisadebe endorsed their work.